 Stocking a pantry to cook from scratch can be daunting.
 With my simple suggestions and a peek into my pantry, this guide will help take the intimidation out of the process.

-Stocking a pantry is a vital part of being a homemaker.
+Whether you are new to cooking, homemaking or cooking from scratch, stocking a pantry is a vital part of being a homemaker.
 I know it can be overwhelming to keep up with as well.
-Especially if you are trying to cook the meals in a from-scratch manner.
-Whether you eat whole foods or just simply try to cook more at home, these staples help me keep meals on the table.
+Especially if you are trying to cook all the meals from-scratch.
+Whether you eat whole foods or just simply want to try to cook at home more often.
+These staples help me keep meals on the table.
 They are my go-to items when shopping and ones that I always keep a steady supply of.